 A compact 9mm handgun holding a minimum of 10 rounds of ammunition is a great jumping off point.
 A small-but-not-tiny 9mm gun loaded with 10+1 rounds of powerful-but-not-overwhelming self-defense ammo enables reasonable concealment, controllable recoil, considerable accuracy and more-than-merely adequate “stopping power.”

-There’s a huge not-to-say bewildering variety of holsters from which to choose, made from a wide range of materials, using a number of attachment systems.
+There’s a huge, not-to-say bewildering variety of holsters from which to choose, made from a wide range of materials, using a number of attachment systems.

-IMHO new concealed carriers should stay away from anything other than a traditional holster worn on the hip (i.e., apex, pocket, shoulder and ankle holsters).
+IMHO new concealed carriers should stay away from anything other than a traditional holster worn on the hip (i.e., appendix, pocket, shoulder and ankle holsters).
 While outside-the-waistband holsters are the open carrier’s friend, inside-the-waistband holsters offer optimal concealment.

-Find a store that lets you try holsters before you buy.
+Find a store that lets you try holsters before you buy one.
 If you can’t — and even if you can — understand that holster selection is an ongoing process.
 Most gun owners have a shoebox or two full of rejected holsters.
 While it’s both expensive and time-consuming, it’s always best to leave uncomfortable and/or impractical and holsters behind as soon as possible, and move on.